--h
+- -h

-Display a brief usage overview.
+- Display a brief usage overview.

-Displays the version of Suricata.
+- -v Displays the version of Suricata.

--c <path>
+- -c <path>

 Path to configuration file.

--T

-Test configuration.
+- -т Test configuration.

-The -v option enables more verbosity of Suricata's output.
+- The -v option enables more verbosity of Suricata's output.
 Supply multiple times for more verbosity.

--r <path>
+- -r <path>

 Run in pcap offline mode reading files from pcap file.
+If <path> specifies a directory, all files in that directory will be processed in order of modified time maintaining flow state between files.

+--pcap-file-continuous

+Used with the -r option to indicate that the mode should stay alive until interrupted.
+This is useful with directories to add new files and not reset flow state between files.